anytko/GDRarity/README.md

 merged_df <- merge(merge(trait_df, trait_range_df, by = "species_name", all = TRUE), trait_range_evol_df, by = "species_name", all = TRUE)

 merged_df <- na.omit(merged_df)
-DT::datatable(merged_df)
-#> PhantomJS not found.
-You can install it with webshot::install_phantomjs().
-If it is installed, please make sure the phantomjs executable can be found via the PATH variable.
-#> Error in path.expand(path): invalid 'path' argument
 ```